-The Stawell and Grampians Visitor Information Centre is located in Lower Main Street, Stawell at the Stawell Gift Hall of Fame building, Central Park.
-Stawell is just 20 minutes from the Grampians National Park and is renowned for the world's richest footrace, The Stawell Gift, held every year at Easter.
-The Visitor Centre provides visitors to the region with up to date, relevant information on attractions and sights.
-Attractions of interest in Stawell include the Ironbark Forest, Stawell Gift Hall of Fame, Central Park, Big Hill Lookout, several small Art Galleries and the Leisure Centre with a rock climbing wall.
+The Stawell Visitor Information Centre is located at the Pleasant Creek Historical Precinct (Western Highway) Stawell.
+Stawell is just 20 minutes from the Grampians National Park and is renowned for the world's richest footrace, the Stawell Gift, held every year at Easter.
+The visitor centre provides visitors to the region with up to date, relevant information on attractions and sights.
+Attractions of interest in Stawell include the Ironbark Forest, Stawell Gift Hall of Fame, Central Park, Big Hill Lookout, several small art galleries and the sports and aquatic centre.
 Not to be missed is the Stawell Cultural Heritage Trail.
-To find out about all these attractions and more the Stawell Visitor Information Centre is open to the public daily from 9.00am to 5.00pm.
+To find out about all these attractions and more contact us.

-St Arnaud Tourism is conveniently located in the heart of the historic township.
+The St Arnaud Visitor Information Centre is conveniently located in the heart of the historic township.
 Settled in 1855, St Arnaud was known as New Bendigo - an apt description as the elaborate cast iron verandahs on many fine old buildings are certainly worthy of that city.

-Call in and see our friendly volunteers and staff for a self-guided walking tour which will take you through noted heritage buildings in Napier Street, to the Civic Heritage Precinct, or visit the lovely Pioneer Park, designed by the renowned Edna Walling.
+Call in and see our friendly volunteers and staff for a self-guided walking tour which will take you through noted heritage buildings in Napier Street, to the Civic Heritage Precinct, or visit the lovely Queen Mary Gardens, designed by the renowned Edna Walling.

-A visit to the St Arnaud Range National Park and Kara Kara State Parks is a must for the nature lover or try your luck gold prospecting in the region.
+A visit to the St Arnaud Range National Park and Kara Kara State Park is a must for the nature lover or try your luck gold prospecting in the region.